HeyGen x Slack | Create AI Videos Within Your Workspace

 Three ways to create videos in Slack

-Once HeyGen are installed to your workspace, your whole team get three native ways to generate and receive videos.
-No app switching.
+Once HeyGen is installed in your workspace, your entire team gets three native ways to generate and receive videos.
+No switching between apps.
 No manual steps.

 @mention in any channel

-Tag @HeyGen in any channel or send a DM with a plain-language prompt.
+Tag @HeyGen in any channel or DM with a simple, clear prompt.
 A finished video is generated and posted directly in the thread within minutes.

 /heygen command

-Use /heygen for full control.
-Specify avatar, language, tone and script.
-Ideal for templated or repeatable video types your team use regularly.
+Use /heygen for complete control.
+Specify the avatar, language, tone, and script.
+Ideal for templated or repeatable video formats that your team uses regularly.

 Automated notifications

-Connect HeyGen video events to Slack channels so your team are notified the moment a video finishes rendering, with a direct link ready to share or review.
+Connect HeyGen video events to Slack channels so your team is notified the moment a video finishes rendering, with a direct link that is ready to share or review.

-From leadership updates that people actually watch to onboarding videos that greet new starters by name.
+From leadership updates that people actually watch to onboarding videos that welcome new hires by name.

 Executive announcements

 Turn a Slack message into a CEO or head-of-product video announcement that lands in #announcements.
-Impossible to miss and more engaging than a wall of text.
+Practically impossible to miss and far more engaging than a long wall of text.

 Sales win celebrations

-When a deal closes in your CRM, send a personalised avatar video into #sales-wins to celebrate the rep by name for a moment of recognition.
+When a deal closes in your CRM, trigger a personalised avatar video into #sales-wins to celebrate the rep by name and give them a moment of recognition.

-Let team members @mention HeyGen with a topic and get a short training or explainer video posted straightaway.
-A self-serve knowledge base, built in conversation.
+Let team members @mention HeyGen with a topic and instantly get a short training or explainer video posted.
+A self-serve knowledge base, built through conversation.

 High-priority alert summaries

-Convert urgent Slack messages into avatar-narrated video briefs for high-priority channels such as #incidents or #security-alerts, ensuring critical information gets the attention it needs.
+Convert urgent Slack messages into avatar-narrated video briefs for high-priority channels like #incidents or #security-alerts, ensuring critical information gets the required attention.

 Start creating videos with AI